 The annual research award winners are honored at the SABR convention (nominations are typically due in December or January).
 The Seymour Medal, the SABR Analytics Conference Research Awards, the SABR Baseball Research Award (formerly The Sporting News-SABR award), and the McFarland-SABR Baseball Research Award recognize works completed during a calendar year.
 The Ron Gabriel Award honors the best Brooklyn Dodgers research of the past year.
 The Lee Allen and Jack Kavanagh youth research awards are based roughly on the school year.
 The Doug Pappas and USA Today Sports Weekly awards recognize the best presentations at the annual convention.

-These research committees also present annual awards: the Larry Ritter Book Award (Deadball Era Committee), Roland Hemond Award (Scouts Committee), the George Michael Award (Pictorial History), and the Dorothy Seymour Mills Lifetime Achievement Award (Women in Baseball).
+These research committees also present annual awards: the Larry Ritter Book Award (Deadball Era Committee), Roland Hemond Award (Scouts Committee), the George Michael Award (Pictorial History), the Dorothy Seymour Mills Lifetime Achievement Award (Women in Baseball), and the Jefferson Burdick Award (Baseball Cards).

 The individuals and projects listed here are examples for researchers to follow as they expand our knowledge and understanding of baseball and perhaps achieve recognition for their own work.